labordynamicsinstitute/replicability-training/videoconferencing_rules_and_etiquette.md

 -   Ensure your technology works correctly **BEFORE** the meeting.
     - If you've switched devices, find out if they are working.
 There is a feature in Zoom to test your microphone and speakers.
     - If you know your internet is slow, use phone dial-in for voice (and understand how that works)
+    - Understand how the transmission speed works in your location - just because you can see others does not mean they can see you.
+Choose a location with stable Wifi, plugin an ethernet cable (if possible), use the phone dial-in so your voice is guaranteed to be heard.
 -   Be **on time** (not really a videoconferencing rule - it's always a rule!).
     - Being late on a videoconferencing meeting may be as disruptive as walking past the presenter in a in-person meeting!
 -   Be in a place where **you are not disturbed**